gtsystem/python-remotezip/README.md

 * **timeout**: timeout for the request.
 * **verify**: enable/disable certificate verification or set custom certificates location.
 * ...
 Please look at the [requests](http://docs.python-requests.org/en/master/user/quickstart/#make-a-request) documentation for futher usage details.
-* **initial\_buffer\_size**: This parameter set how much data (bytes) to fetch during the first connection to download the zip file central directory.
+* **initial\_buffer\_size**: How much data (in bytes) to fetch during the first connection to download the zip file central directory.
 If your zip file conteins a lot of files, would be a good idea to increase this parameter in order to avoid the need for further remote requests. *Default: 64kb*.

 ### Class Interface